 Can I apply if I have left school and I’m already studying towards a relevant degree?

 The scholarship is only open to students completing their final year of high school.
-If you have already started tertiary education you are welcome to apply for our Summer Internship and Graduate Programmes – applications typically open in late February.
-You can learn more about these roles on our Choose PwC page.
+If you’ve already started tertiary education you’re welcome to apply for our Summer Internship and Graduate programmes – applications typically open in late February.
+You can learn more about these roles on our Choose PwC website.
 At this stage we do not have a scholarship for students who have already commenced tertiary study.

 Other important information

-The PwC Scholarship will be conditional on satisfactory academic performance and the development of a mutually satisfactory relationship between the scholarship recipient and PwC, resulting from University summer holiday employment.
+The PwC Scholarship will be conditional on academic performance, and the development of a mutually satisfactory relationship between the scholarship recipient and PwC, resulting from university summer holiday employment.

 PwC has the right to withdraw support at the beginning of each academic year if these conditions are not met.
 It may turn out a selected PwC Scholarship winner does not match the culture of PwC, in which case PwC also has the right to withdraw the scholarship.

-Recipients are obliged to make themselves available for holiday work from the end of the third year of their degree (or penultimate year of study for degrees longer than four years) as part of our established Summer Intern Programme.
+Recipients are obliged to make themselves available for holiday work from the end of the third year of their degree (or penultimate year of study for degrees longer than four years) as part of our established Summer Internship programme.
 It is anticipated that as a result of developing a relationship, recipients may wish to seek permanent employment with PwC.